School of Nursing Student Handbook

 III.
 Procedure: The University of Tennessee at Chattanooga School of Nursing will voluntarily follow policy for non-‐discrimination and diversity by admitting students of any race, religion, sex, sexual orientation, color, national ethnic origin, disability or age; by affording to all the rights, privileges, programs and activities generally accorded or made available to students at the School of Nursing; and by not discriminating on the basis of race, religion, sex, sexual orientation, marital status, color, national or ethnic origin, disability or age in administration of its educational policies, admission policies, scholarship and loan programs and other university administered programs.
 The School of Nursing will accurately exhibit and follow the non-‐discrimination policy.

 The purpose of this policy is to provide a safe working environment for students, patients, visitors, healthcare agency staff and university faculty and staff.
-In order to participate in the clinical experiences required in the health science programs, the student may be required to undergo drug screening prior to admission to a program.
+In order to participate in the clinical experiences required in the health science programs, the student is required to undergo drug screening prior to the start of the program.
 In addition, all students are subject to subsequent testing on a reasonable suspicion that he/she is under the influence of drugs or alcohol such that it impairs the student’s ability to perform competently.
+The student who is on prescribed medication which impact the results is required to present the prescription containers at the time of testing.

 If a student’s behavior demonstrates that he/she is impaired (functioning in any impaired manner, exhibiting inappropriate behavior in the classroom or clinical setting, or demonstrating any unprofessional conduct or negligence associated with impairment), the faculty academically responsible for that student will document the specific behaviors of the student.
 This written communication will include any supportive facts and/or documentation of the occurrence (at a minimum: time, places, circumstances, behaviors, witnesses or other persons who possess knowledge of the student’s behavior).
 A determination of functioning in an unprofessional manner will be established by the professional responsible for the student based standards of the profession.